1980 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Also Read: What Quarters Are Worth Money

-Although 1980 quarters are typically common coins, specific error varieties can command values far exceeding their face value.
-These production anomalies happened during the minting process across Philadelphia, Denver, and San Francisco facilities, resulting in distinctive coins that attract serious collector interest.
+Although 1980 quarters are common coins in general, specific error varieties can command values many times their face value.
+These production anomalies occurred during the minting process across Philadelphia, Denver, and San Francisco facilities, resulting in distinctive coins that attract serious collector interest.

 Also Read: 20 Rare Washington Quarter Errors Worth Money (Full List with Pictures)